P20WCommunityOfInnovation/DAR-T/README.md

 df: Initializes the DataAnonymizer object with a data frame df.

 parent_organization: Parent organization column name.

 child_organization: Child organization column name.

 sensitive_columns: Columns that contain sensitive data.

 frequency: Column indicating frequency/count of data.

 redact_column: Column to apply redaction.

 minimum_threshold: The minimum threshold for redaction.
-The following methods are included in the class:

 #### create_log()